modxvm/XVM/README.md

-**xUI: eXtended User Interface** is the most popular modification for MMO World of Tanks.
+**XVM: eXtended Visualization Mod** is the most popular modification for MMO World of Tanks.
-Millions of players worldwide are using xUI.
+Millions of players worldwide are using XVM.

 If you can write code, [you can help us](https://confluence.atlassian.com/display/BITBUCKET/Work+with+pull+requests).